teonivalois/DacheCache/README.md

 How to use it
 ========

-To use it, you need first configure EF using code based configuration.
+Configure EF using code based configuration.
 Here is an example of such file:

 ```cs
 public class MyApplicationDbConfiguration : DbConfiguration {